 1958 - Gabon votes to become autonomous republic in the French Community.

-1967 -2009 - Omar Bongo dominates Gabonese politics, serving seven consecutive terms.
+1967 - Omar Bongo becomes president after M'Ba dies.
+He dominates Gabonese politics for over 40 years, serving seven consecutive terms.

 1990s - Multi-party political system introduced.